 Gary enjoys skiing, swimming, and spending time with his family in his very limited spare time.

-- V.D.M. in Wildlife Veterinary Medicine, University of Pennsylvania
+- V.M.D. in Wildlife Veterinary Medicine, University of Pennsylvania

 - M.S. in Conservation Biology, Yale University